rjocoleman/autorestic-datadog-statsd/README.md

 # Autorestic Datadog Notifier

-This CLI application (`autorestic-dd-notify`) is designed to work with [Autorestic](https://github.com/cupcakearmy/autorestic) and [Datadog's StatsD](https://docs.datadoghq.com/developers/dogstatsd/) to report metrics for backup events.
+This CLI application (`autorestic-datadog-statsd`) is designed to work with [Autorestic](https://github.com/cupcakearmy/autorestic) and [Datadog's StatsD](https://docs.datadoghq.com/developers/dogstatsd/) to report metrics for backup events.

 It enables sending custom events and metrics for different backup states (before, after, success, failure) to Datadog using the StatsD protocol.
 This tool is particularly useful for gaining insights into your Autorestic backup processes through the visualization and alerting capabilities of Datadog.